SPDX-FileCopyrightText: Copyright (c) 2021-2026 NVIDIA CORPORATION & AFFILIATES. All rights reserved.

 :attr:`~sionna.phy.config.Config.precision` is used.

-Additional arguments for function ``f``
+:param kwargs: Additional arguments for function ``f``.

-Estimated roots of the input batch of functions ``f``
+Estimated roots of the input batch of functions ``f``.

-Value of function ``f`` evaluated at ``x_opt``
+Value of function ``f`` evaluated at ``x_opt``.

 Final value of left end points of the search intervals.